William Burges: Cardiff Castle

 The central portion of the castle also included the Grand Staircase.
 Illustrated in a watercolour perspective prepared by Axel Haig, the staircase was long thought never to have been built but recent research has shown that it was constructed, only to be torn out in the 1930s, reputedly after the third Marchioness had "once slipped on its polished surface."
 The staircase was not universally praised in the contemporary press; the Building News writing that the design was "one of the least happy we have seen from Mr Burges's pencil...the contrasts of colour are more startling than pleasing."
 The Arab Room in the Herbert Tower was the last room on which Burges was working when he fell ill in 1881.
 Bute placed Burges's initials, together with his own and the date, in the fireplace of that room as a memorial.
 The room was completed by Burges's brother-in-law, Richard Popplewell Pullan.

 Following Burges's death, further areas of the castle were developed along the lines he had set by, amongst others, William Frame.
 This included extensive reconstruction of the walls of the original Roman fort.
 The Animal Wall, completed in the 1920s by the 4th Marquess, originally stood between the castle moat and the city and has nine sculptures by Thomas Nicholls, with a further six sculpted by Alexander Carrick in the 1930s.
 The Swiss Bridge, which crossed the leat to Bute Park, was moved in the 1920s and demolished in the 1960s.
-The stables, which lie to the north, on the edge of Bute Park, were designed by Burges in 1868–69.
+The stables, which lie to the north on the edge of Bute Park, were designed by Burges in 1868–69 but were not completed until the 1920s.

 Megan Aldrich contends that Burges's interiors at Cardiff have "rarely [been] equalled, [although] he executed few buildings as his rich fantastic gothic required equally rich patrons (..) his finished works are outstanding monuments to nineteenth century gothic", the suites of rooms he created at Cardiff being amongst "the most magnificent that the gothic revival ever achieved."
 Crook goes further still, arguing that the rooms reach beyond architecture to create "three dimensional passports to fairy kingdoms and realms of gold.
 In Cardiff Castle we enter a land of dreams".